-Applicants for graduate study in CSP must have an earned bachelor's degree and show potential for successful completion of a graduate degree.
+Applicants for graduate study in CSP must have earned a bachelor's degree and show potential for successful completion of a graduate degree.
 Admission to the program is determined based on the following materials:

 - Graduate Admissions Application

-- A copy of transcript from all colleges and universities attended (graduate and undergraduate).
+- Copy of the transcript from all colleges and universities attended (graduate and undergraduate).
 Unofficial transcripts are accepted if the name of applicant, institution, each individual course and grade, as well as calculated GPA is included.

 - Résumé that details your experience, including undergraduate student involvement*

-- Career statement - Career Statement (3 pages double spaced; include your name on this document) that address the following points*:
+- Career statement - 3 pages double spaced (include your name on this document) that addresses the following points*: